MichalMoudry/microservice-reference-framework/README.md

 </p>

 # Microservice Reference Framework
-A repository with the Microservice Reference Framework
+A main repository with the Microservice Reference Framework

 ## Framework structure
 1. Introduction